Master of Arts – Theological Studies (Coursework)

 It may be possible for this course to be completed in external mode with units subject to availability.

-Notre Dame encourages applications from people of all backgrounds and takes into consideration the application’s academic performance as well as their personal qualities and accomplishments.
+Notre Dame encourages applications from people of all backgrounds and takes into consideration the applicant’s academic performance as well as their personal qualities and accomplishments.
 Academic requirements are as follows:

 - Bachelor of Theology (or equivalent) or undergraduate degree in another discipline by coursework